grvsngh/Text_Editor/README.md

 # Text_Editor
-A simple text editor created under Coursera's Data structures: Measuring and Optimizing Performance .

-Features :

-Autocompletion

-Error Detection and Correction

-Flesh Readablity score calculation

-Markov Text Generator
+A Text Editor with functionality of Text Readability Measurement,  Spell checking, Auto-completion, Spelling suggestions and Markov  Text  Generation.